kyushu/MTScrollWindow/README.md

 MTScrollWindow
 ==============

-this small project shows you how to re-texture your SKSpriteNode to make scroll background
+this small project will show you how to re-texture your SKSpriteNode to make scroll background

 you can use this SKSpriteNode to make scrolling item window or scrolling dialogue box